-Commercial Umbrella Policy

 Underlying Policy(ies)

-\uparrow \uparrow

 Broader Coverage

-down feature that distinguishes them from other types of excess liability coverage.
+Commercial umbrellas have a second drop down feature that distinguishes them from other types of excess liability coverage.
 This unique feature is what makes this policy an umbrella.
 Unlike the stand alone excess liability policy, when a commercial umbrella has coverage that is broader than the underlying policies, it will drop down to become primary for those covered losses.
 When this happens, coverage is subject to a self-insured retention (SIR), which will be discussed shortly.